Chinese vs Mandarin 🤔 What’s the Truth?

 Chinese vs Mandarin – are they really the same?
 Which should I use?

-This tends to cause a lot of confusion with beginner students so here’s the deal…
+The difference between Chinese and Mandarin tends to cause a lot of confusion among beginner students.

 Mandarin is a dialect of Chinese.
 Chinese is a language (Mandarin is one of the dialects of Chinese alongside Shanghainese, Cantonese and many more).